vjoel/tupelo/README.md

        3      3        atomic take ["x", 1], ["y", 2]
   ```

   The `Tupelo.application` command, provided by `tupelo/app`, is the source of all these options and is available to your programs.
-It's a kind of lightweight process deployment and control framework; however it is not necessary to use tupelo.
+It's a kind of lightweight process deployment and control framework; however `Tupelo.application` is not necessary to use tupelo.

 What is a tuplespace?